USAJOBS/help-center/how-to/account/documents/index.md

 ### Edit your resume

+There are two ways you can edit your resume(s).

-You can edit a resume directly, if you created it with the Resume Builder tool.
-To make changes to an uploaded resume, you need to re-upload the edited document.[Learn how to edit your resume](resume/edit/).
+1. If you created your resume with the Resume Builder tool, you can edit it directly in the tool.
+2. If you uploaded your resume from your computer, you must re-upload the edited document.[Learn how to edit your resume](resume/edit/).

 ### Delete a resume